edsu/inkdroid.org/_posts/2021-06-11-dont-think.md

 crucial for theory, and that it's not really talked about enough.
 The premium is on the theory, but that we are often left in the dark about how that theory was generated, because all the focus goes into the verification of that theory.

 Swedberg has this idea of the *prestudy* which is work that happens before a theory is expressed, and tested/verified.
 The prestudy is empirical work that is creative and aimed at making a discovery.
 He draws quite a bit on Peirce's idea of abductive reasoning, or the practice of guessing right.
 He pushes back on the idea that empirical data should only be collected in the context of theory justification, and that data is extremely valuable in exploratory work.

 In addition to Peirce, Swedberg also draws on Wittgenstein's philosophy of "Don't think but look!" which highlights how existing concepts (theories) can actually be a barrier to insight.
-Sometimes simply restating phenomena without using the name of the concept can unlock things.
-He also mentions
+Sometimes simply restating phenomena without using the name of the concept can unlock important insights into processes and practices.
+He also mentions @Bachelard:1984 "epistemological obstacles" to theorizing such as managing data when theorizing, and overly reliance on existing theory instead of engaging in theorizing.
-@Bachelard:1984 "epistemological obstacles" to theorizing such as managing data when theorizing, and overly reliance on existing theory instead of engaging in theorizing.

 I've definitely experienced the managing data problem as we've been looking at links to web archives at multiple levels of abstraction, and how to keep them organized for recall without overly prescribing what they signify.
 He also cites @Mills:2000 quite a bit who stressed that researchers should strive to be their own theorist in addition to being their own methodologist--and that theorizing can be learned.
-One method he suggested for gaining insight and bypassing existing theories is to dump out all the data (folders in his case) and sorting them again.
+One method he suggested for gaining insight and bypassing existing theories is to dump out all the data (folders in his case) and to sort them again, to get to know the data again.

-Swedberg's idea of the prestudy is compelling I think because in part it is a call for there to be more writing about the prestudy so that we can learn how to do it.
-This reminds me a bit of what I really liked about @Law:2004 which attempted to look at where social science gets done.
+Swedberg's idea of the prestudy is compelling I think because in part it is a call for there to be more writing about the prestudy so that we can learn how to theorize.
+This reminds me a bit of what I really liked about @Law:2004 which examines the messy and difficult to contain sites where social science work actually gets done.
 If we don't know where our ideas come from how will be able to recognize what they contain, and what they might be missing?

-For Swedberg theorizing can be neatly summarized
-as:
+For Swedberg theorizing can be neatly summarized as:

 1. *Observing* and *choosing* something to investigate
 2. *Naming* the central concept(s)